-change seek to extend the existence of the interim reliability measure i.e. it will still expire on 31 March 2025.
-Further details are set out in Section 2 of this consultation paper.
+The rule recommendation does not remove the checks and balances that minimise the risk of over procurement.
+Nor does the rule change recommendation seek to extend the existence of the interim reliability measure i.e. it will still expire on 31 March 2025.
+Following the expiry of the interim reliability measure, AEMO will only be able to enter into reserve contracts where there is a forecast exceedance of the reliability standard for that region.
+Further details are set out in Section 2 of this decision paper.

-1.4 ESB is requesting feedback from interested stakeholders
+1.4 Consultation with stakeholders